petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/database-configuration-for-cluster-nodes.md

 1. Optionally validate the data connections to make sure bad connections are handled gracefully.

-1. **(This step is only necessary for DXP 7.3 U22, DXP 7.4 U65 and below)** Enable the read-writer database configuration by copying the default [`spring.infrastructure.configs` Portal Properties](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#Spring) to your `portal-ext.properties` file and adding the following Spring configuration file paths to them.
+1. **(This step is only necessary for DXP 7.4 U65 and below or DXP 7.3 U22 and below)** Enable the read-writer database configuration by copying the default [`spring.infrastructure.configs` Portal Properties](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#Spring) to your `portal-ext.properties` file and adding the following Spring configuration file paths to them.

     Add to `spring.infrastructure.configs`: